Guidelines for Planting Annuals and Small Perennials

 First, determine the proper area for your plant to grow.
 Some plants require sun, some shade, some need to be planted in a protected area, and some do not.
 Most plants come with informative tags, but please ask one of our helpful garden staff for more information.
 Determine your soil needs before planting.
 If your soil is clay, you will have compact soil which will not allow proper drainage and will result in root rot.
 When planting, have a good mix of topsoil and peat moss which helps to aerate the soil.

 Remove the plant from its container, dig a hole 50% wider and the same depth of ball root.
 Once planted, backfill the hole with original soil.

 All plants require water for growth.
 When first planted, the plants should be thoroughly watered.
-Small plants, annuals and perennials, usually need water every day.
-Fertilize every other week with a water soluble fertilizer or a onetime use suspended release fertilizer, such as Osmocote (see package for directions).
+Small plants, annuals, and perennials, usually need water every day.
+Fertilize every other week with a water-soluble fertilizer or a one-time use suspended release fertilizer, such as Osmocote (see package for directions).
 Keep a close eye on the plants to determine when they need water.
-Signs of water stress include wilting, change in leaf color, and leaf drop.
+Signs of water stress include wilting, changes in leaf color, and leaf drops.
 Plants are not forgiving.
 All it takes is one time of forgetting to water and your plant will die.